KeivanS/Anharmonic-lattice-dynamics/SCOP8/docs/README.md

 <img src="img\how.JPG" style="zoom:50%;" />

 3. Install codeblocks, download [here](www.codeblocks.org/downloads/)
 4. Codeblocks > settings > compiler > set ==gnu fortran== as default and auto detect compilers (you may need to uncheck all the optional compiling options)
+4. Double click *test.cbp* to open the project in code::blocks and compile, run.